Smart-Ace-Designs/Astro-Space/README.md

 └── tsconfig.json
 ```

-When deployed with the custom `New-AstroSpaceProject` PowerShell function, you will see the following folders and files:
+When deployed with the custom `New-AstroProject` PowerShell function, you will see the following folders and files:

 ```text
 /